AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Claims Processing

-Claims processing is an insurance practice that impacts both operational efficiency and customer satisfaction for the insurance company.
+How claims are processed affects not just how smoothly the company runs, but also whether customers feel treated fairly and quickly.
 Since claims are liabilities to insurance companies and customers expect a quick response when they experience an undesirable situation, it pays to improve the process.

 Thanks to digital twins and telematics, it is possible to reproduce the conditions of the damage that occurred, and using this data, it is possible to simulate the accident and its impact on the property.
 This helps to speed up the claims processing and reduces the necessity for expert examination.